jessro95/Visualization_Software_Design/README.md

 ## BubbleChart.valueName(String)
 This function allow you to pass in the name of the valueName that will be displayed on the circle.

+## BubbleChart.textColor(color)
+This function will allow you to pass in the color value to change the text color